Juneteenth all month long

 Black Card Bingo

 Juneteenth Houston has partnered with the Emancipation Economic Development Council to launch Black Card Bingo.
 A 9-space bingo card for each of the 7 historic Black neighborhoods that founded Juneteenth Houston.
 These bingo cards serve as guides to start your journey of discovering the richness of these neighborhoods.
-Today visit the historic 3rd, 4th, ad 5th Wards.
+Today visit the historic 3rd, 4th, and 5th Wards.

 June 4th